Lab Exercise 8: Designing Classes

 This project continues our work with classes, but we're moving into the domain of physics simulations instead of biological simulations.

 This is the first part of a multi-part project where we will look at increasingly complex physical simulations.
-This week we start with a ball and some walls, focusing on gravity, elasticity, and ball-wall collisions.
+This week we start with a ball and some blocks, focusing on gravity and ball-block collisions.

 You may also want to grab the Zelle documentation.